vscentrum/vsc-test-suite/README.md

 ## Output location

-Log files and output will be saved in $HOME
+Log files and output will be saved in $HOME/reframe

 ## Requirements

 - Reframe 3.10.1 installed as a module
 - Python3

-## TODOs

-- --prefix is set to $HOME/reframe in order to not have conflicts between different users (write permissions of log files mainly). needs improvement.